dccuchile/wefe/doc/about.rst

 WEFE: The Word Embeddings Fairness Evaluation Framework In Proceedings of the 29th International Joint Conference on Artificial Intelligence and the 17th Pacific Rim International Conference on Artificial Intelligence (IJCAI-PRICAI 2020), Yokohama, Japan.

-(The author version can be provided upon request).
+The author version can be found at the following `link <https://felipebravom.com/publications/ijcai2020.pdf>`_.

 Bibtex:
 ::